 Echmiadzin (39°56´38´´N, 44°33´12´´E)

 The privately owned site is a farm with a former local distribution centre of pesticides.
 According to the owners, the vast majority of obsolete pesticides was already brought to a landfill (Ritsema et al., 2006).
 Two former obsolete pesticide storage rooms have a water-proof roof, closed windows, are locked and exhibited a moderately strong smell.
 They are part of a bigger hall.
 The first storage room was nearly empty, mostly empty packaging was found there.
 The floor of this room was covered by a pink powder and was swept recently.
-The second room was not swept, partly empty packaging was found there and old petrol lifters, too.
+The second room was not swept, partly empty packaging and old petrol lifters was found there.
 In March 2010, Arnika members already visited this site and took one scratch-offs and sweepings sample in the second room.
 Significant concentrations (hundreds of mg per kg sample) of DDE and DDT were found (Šír, 2010).
 A sample of an aggregation found at the floor exhibited an elevated level of PCDD/Fs (62 ng PCDD/Fs-PCB TEQ kg-1; BDS, 2010).
 The ceiling of both rooms was covered by an evaporated white substance.
 The owner and members of his family seemed to enter the rooms occasionally.
 An estimation of the amount of hazardous waste stored at the Echmiadzin site can be found in Ritsema et al., 2006.

 A residential house occupated by 2 adults and 2 adolescents is in the close vicinity of the storage rooms.
 A fish pond filled by groundwater is located cca 50 m far from the storage rooms and a vegetable bed is right next to them.
-The family provides itself with privately grown vegetables, fruits, fish and eggs.
+The family provides itself with privately grown vegetables, fruits, fish, and eggs.
 Another residential building was observed behind a wall surrounding the area.

 Masis (40°04´18´´N, 44°24´20´´E)